 In another vein, I always loved to work with node systems as a way to code graphically.
 From messiah:studios shader tree to Mental Ray in Softimage XSI and it's excellent ICE node environment for deformation and particles, to Lightwaves great material-, deformation- and animation nodes to Grasshopper for Rhino for procedural generation of objects and structures and even simulation and last not least Native Instruments Reaktor for audio and midi processing.

-My website is also created in a text editor mostly, so I guess that counts as code too :-)
+This website is also created in a text editor mostly, so I guess that counts as "code" too :-)

 For me, these are just more "languages" to create or enable art.